 The Siroco could be used to ferry passengers on routes that are not being serviced by major bus lines today.
 Its operating cost would be lower than a regular bus—if you factor in occupancy—, and it would be able to ride on narrower roads.
 The technology necessary to create such a vehicle is getting more affordable nowadays, and the layout of the Sirocco could take many forms depending on the operator’s requirement.

-The Siroco renderings were designed and produced by Bing Xiao Liu, an Industrial Designer based in Montreal, Canada.
+The Siroco concept was imagined in October 2016 by Charles Bombardier and the renderings were designed and produced by Bing Xiao Liu, an Industrial Designer based in Montreal, Canada.
 Bing studied at the University of Montreal.
 Bing contributed to the early design of our Powersphere concept.
 He also designed the Upekzit double deck bus concept for Imaginactive.